Reiko

 • ENDOCRINE DISRUPTION

-Recent studies are building on two decades old research that pointed to the potential for endocrine disrupting chemicals to harm intelligence and create behavioural problems.
-Scientists recently drew attention to the ‘tremendous economic as well as human health costs of endocrine-disrupting chemicals’, as a proportion of GDP, (2.3 percent of the USA’s and 1.28% of Europe’s gross domestic product) that are impacting health budgets.
+Scientists are increasingly drawing attention to the ‘tremendous economic as well as human health costs of endocrine-disrupting chemicals’, as a proportion of GDP, (2.3 percent of the USA’s and 1.28% of Europe’s gross domestic product) that are impacting health budgets.
 (Trasande et al 2015) (Trasande et al 2016) (Attina et al 2016) The 2015 paper concluded that:

 ‘endocrine disrupting chemical exposures in the EU are likely to contribute substantially to disease and dysfunction across the life course with costs in the hundreds of billions of Euros per year.’[1](Trasande et al 2015)